For a long time Neil Harbisson, an artist and designer, lived a life in black and white to be born without being able to see the colors.

 During a conference a few months ago, the 2019 Indaba Design, Neil Harbisson caught attention with a funny piece about his cyborg nature.

 “It is impossible to ignore the existence of color especially when you cannot see it.
 The reason I chose to hear colors is that colors are social elements: but I don't want to change the black and white nature of my life "Says Harbisson.

 I think seeing in grayscale has many advantages: first of all a better night vision and a better distance vision.Neil Harbisson

 Neil created a first sensor prototype based on Sir Isaac Newton's insight into sound and color, both frequencies.
 For this he introduced in the sensor a list of all the colors in the spectrum, including infrared.

 After this first attempt, Neil created an antenna that was surgically implanted in his skull.

 "My aim was to create an antenna that would pick up the dominant color in the scene in front of my eyes, communicating the sound of that color to my ears."

 Moon Ribas, his partner, did not need to speak much about his present nature.
 It produced a much more immediate performance.
 She showed the public exactly how her sensors implanted in her foot allow her to sense the movements at the base of an earthquake.

 The movements in his performance coincided exactly with the movements he felt.
-Ribas revealed that the next step is to "dance" to the data coming live from the Moon and no longer to a series of pre-recorded data.
+Ribas revealed that the next step is to “dance” on the data coming live from the Moon and no longer on a series of pre-recorded data.